How to Create Database and User MySQL Database on RHEL 7

 Now, after you create a database like this, of course, you don't necessarily give root access to other people to be able to access the database.

-For later in this article I will continue how to create a user, grant access to that user and others.
+Later in this article I will introduce create a user, granting access o that, user, and others.

 Create User